 Learn what notifications are and how to set them up.

-Task contributors are the users in awork who receive notifications for a task.
-They are displayed below the editor of the task in the task details.
+Watchers are the users in awork who receive notifications for a task.
+They'll appear within the task details.

 The notifications for a task are automatically activated for a user, if e.g.